U.S. warship docks in Trinidad and Tobago amid rising tensions with Venezuela

 President Trump has accused Maduro, without providing evidence, of being the leader of the organized crime gang Tren de Aragua.

+Secretary of State Marco Rubio said Sunday, "We are involved in a counterdrug operation.
+The president has made this very clear."

-Government officials from the twin-island nation and the U.S. said the massive warship will remain in Trinidad until Thursday so both countries can carry out training exercises.
+Government officials from Trinidad and Tobago and the U.S. said the massive warship will remain in Trinidad until Thursday so both countries can carry out training exercises.

 A senior military official in Trinidad and Tobago told The Associated Press that the move was only recently scheduled.
 The official spoke under the condition of anonymity due to a lack of authorization to discuss the matter publicly.